You can land an entry-level Big 4 job in Nigeria this year.

 PWC and EY, for example, will take you on, however old you are (provided you scale the other requirements!)

-For any entry-level position in a Big 4, you don’t need job experience before you’re considered.
+For any entry-level position in the Big 4, you don’t need job experience before you’re considered.

 It helps, though, if you’ve leadership experience from school, or done some internships, or very good at an extracurricular activity.